 As the responsible enforcement body, it is for the FSA to lead an investigation into potential non-compliance of animal welfare regulations at slaughter and to determine what action, if any, should be taken.
 Section 31(g) and (2) (a) and (c) is engaged as disclosure of the information would be likely to prejudice the FSA's ability to determine the course of its investigations and any enforcement action that might be justified.
+The FSA has determined the level of regulatory action that it considers is justified in each case.

 The FSA also considers that the exemption in section 31(1) (c) of the Act would also be engaged if the FSA were to disclose the names of the food businesses, should a decision be made in the future, in the event of further evidence gathered from monitoring the FBO's compliance regarding requirements of the welfare of animals at slaughter legislation, to make a referral for prosecution for future non-compliances.
 This is because disclosure would put adverse information into the public domain about the FBO's compliance record, particularly in relation to an emotive issue such as animal welfare, which would be likely to affect its right to a fair trial.

 As a qualified exemption, section 31 requires the undertaking of a public interest test to decide whether the balance of the public interest weighs more heavily in favour of withholding the information or releasing it.
 There is a lot of public concern about animal welfare and the adherence to regulations governing the welfare of animals at slaughter is given a high priority by the public.
 It is also in the public interest for there to be confidence in the FSA that where breaches take place the FSA is prepared to take enforcement action.